 While the herb is hardy with minimal susceptibility to diseases, it can easily be damaged by attacks from spider mites and/or whiteflies.

-Alternaria blight looks like little, circular, yellow, brown or black spots with centered rings which develop first under shaded leaves.
+Alternaria blight looks like little, circular, yellow, brown or black spots with centered rings that develop first under shaded leaves.
 The holes in leaves are created by wounds drying and leaves falling out.
 Pick those contaminated leaves.
 Practice the wide plant spacing to increase airflow around leaves.

 Thyme needs to be regularly watered.
 However, allow the soil to dry before soaking the ground again.
 Thyme’s uptake of nutrients is effective under this watering regime.
 Ideally, supply about two inches of water every week.
 Water only in extremely dry states and never fertilize too much.